PACE-challenge/pacechallenge.org/2020/submissions.md

 #### Requirements
 1. Open Source (e.g. GPL, MIT, or public domain)
 2. Source code is available on a public repository (e.g., [Bitbucket](https://bitbucket.org), [GitHub](https://github.com), [Gitlab](https://gitlab.com)).
 3. We allow a limited use of external **open source** dependencies, preferably with source code included in the submission.
-If you need to install software on the taget platform, please contact us in advance, and we will ask the optil.io team if it is possible (the open source requirement still applies).
+If you need to install software on the target platform, please contact us in advance, and we will ask the optil.io team if it is possible (the open source requirement still applies).
 4. Submissions Solver:
-   1. Submission via [optil.io](https://www.optil.io/), please refer to the SUBMITTING SOLUTION Section of the optil.io [help page](https://www.optil.io/optilion/help)
+   1. Submission via [optil.io](https://www.optil.io/), please refer to the SUBMITTING SOLUTION section of optil.io [help page](https://www.optil.io/optilion/help)
    2. Register solver and participants via [EasyChair](https://easychair.org/conferences/?conf=pace2019)
    3. Create a release in the public repository of the solver (name: pace-2020)
 5. Submission Description:
    1. Place the source code of the solver in a digital library (e.g., [Zenodo](https://zenodo.org/)) and generate a DOI
-   2. Submit solver description via [EasyChair](<!-- https://easychair.org/conferences/?conf=pace2019--> link to be provided) use DOI to refer to the solver and include a reference to the public source code repository
+   2. Submit the solver description via [EasyChair](<!-- https://easychair.org/conferences/?conf=pace2019--> link to be provided) use DOI to refer to the solver and include a reference to the public source code repository

 ##### Solver